See also: Where to stay in Melbourne

 Hidden in an unassuming white-walled building is the iconic Tote pub, a rock-n-roll banger since 1980.
 Sparking a full-scale protest against prohibition of live music back in the day, its spark has yet to distinguish.
 Grab your post-dinner brews at this beloved pub for diversified acts – rock, pop, folk bands and DJs will surprise you with their musical picks.

+We hope you enjoyed discovering the best things to do in Melbourne.
 Discover the best things to do in Seoul